 A credit to Gathering Our Heroes for the following information in regards to Dr. Foex’s World War II contribution: ‘Captain Foex was the first Medical Officer of the 1st Battalion Kent Regiment, enlisting with the Regiment in 1940.
 Dr. Foex then went to Chorley Park Military hospital in Toronto and from there to Labrador with the C.A.M.C.
 In 1942 he was stationed at Chorley Park, Toronto, ON. as second in command of surgery.
 From there he went across the Atlantic in 1943 with No. 2 Canadian General Hospital.
 While at Bramshot, England he treated casualties from the D-Day invasion of Normandy, France for two months before going to the continent.
 He took a surgical team up to the front at Caen then moved to Liseux, Bolounge and Antwerp as the Canadian Army advanced.
 Major Foex would come out of the line in December of 1944 returning to No.2 General Hospital then located at Ghent, Belgium.’

 Dr. Foex returned to Canada in 1945.
 For his surgical skill, he was awarded the M.B.E.
 After his service to his country, he returned to his surgical practice in Chatham.
-In 1967 his medical practice was located at 195 Wellington Street West.
+In 1967 his office was located at 195 Wellington Street West.

 Dr. Foex was a member of the Canadian Medical Association and at one time, he was President of the Kent County Medical Association.
 He was a member of the Chatham Rotary Club and enjoyed music and fishing.